 Record: Confirm that potential conflicts are formally disclosed to maintain transparency.
-For example, an associate indicates in their annual conflict of interest disclosure form that their spouse also works at the company but in a different division and there is no reporting relationship.
+For example, a workforce member indicates in their conflict of interest disclosure form that their spouse also works at the company but in a different division and there is no reporting relationship.
 Leaders are required to review the disclosure and provide rationale for confirming a conflict either does not exist or was effectively resolved.

-Restrict: Effectively separate associates from certain parts of an activity/process to avoid a conflict.
-For example, if an associate has a relationship with a vendor, the associate may not make or participate in any business decisions with respect to that vendor, or potential vendor.
+Restrict: Effectively separate workforce members from certain parts of an activity/ process to avoid a conflict.
+For example, if a workforce member has a relationship with a vendor, the workforce member may not make or participate in any business decisions with respect to that vendor, or potential vendor.

-Remove: Actually remove an associate from duties/ responsibilities related to the conflict.
-Examples include transferring the associate to another project or to another area of the company.
+Remove: Actually remove a workforce member from duties/ responsibilities related to the conflict.
+Examples include transferring the workforce member to another project or to another area of the company.

-Relinquish: Associate gives up private interest that is creating the conflict.
+Relinquish: Workforce member gives up private interest that is creating the conflict.
 An example would be giving up a second job.